-Cash donations are the most effective way to support relief efforts in any disaster situation—this is especially true for locations like Puerto Rico and the Virgin Islands where there regulations may be different from the U.S. However, many community groups and individuals would also like to organize product collections.
-Product collections can provide greatly needed assistance.
-However, if not planned carefully, sending truckloads of clothing, personal items, and household products can actually create more work and new problems for the communities who receive them.
-Based on 15 years of collecting and organizing thousands of bags of donated items, we offer practical tips for those planning collections to assure that donations will reach the families who need them and not become well-intended but untouched items.
+Cash donations are the most effective way to support relief efforts in any disaster situation, especially when you are helping from a distance.
+Many community groups and individuals, however, want to organize product collections.
+It’s important to remember that, if not planned carefully, sending truckloads of clothing, personal items, and household products can actually create more work and new problems for the communities who receive them.
+Based on 16 years of collecting and organizing thousands of bags of donated items, we offer practical tips for those planning collections to assure that donations will reach the families who need them and not become well-intended but untouched items.

 HOW TO HELP: Tips to make a collection practical as well as compassionate